failgood/failgood/README.md

 # Failfast

 Multi-threaded test runner for Kotlin focusing on simplicity, usability and speed.
+Now including a simple mock library.
+And still zero dependencies.

 ## Goals / Features